 - Oversharing.
 There is a fine line between revealing who you are and what you believe in — and sharing information that crosses a line and is inappropriate for a college essay.
 While there may be exceptions, certain topics should be off limits such as referring to bodily functions or discussing serious abuse or mental health issues in such detail that admissions officers will wonder about the student’s current well-being.
 According to Ms. England, there are times when a traumatic story is important for students to share because it impacts how they think about themselves or has impacted school performance.
 “Talk about the personal growth since the experience rather than the incident itself,” said Ms. England.
 This article in The New York Times provides examples of students who hurt their chances for admission due to their poor judgment.

 - Appearing One Dimensional.
 If you focus your extracurricular activities in one area, such as athletics or theater, your essay should present a different facet of who you are.
-Some three- sport athletes tell me that finding a topic outside of athletics is challenging for them.
+Some three-sport athletes tell us that finding a topic outside of athletics is challenging for them.
 However, all students have family members or friends that have influenced them, interesting perspectives on their lives or challenges they have overcome.
-Ms. England suggests that dedicated athletes and actors can focus on the effort it has taken to get to their level of accomplishment in their chosen activity.
+Ms. England suggests that dedicated athletes and actors can focus on the effort it has taken to get to their level of accomplishment in their chosen activity or some other quality or characteristic.
 “How did you balance your activity with your school work, friends, family and other commitments?” is a question she might like to see a student address in the essay.

 - Topics That Are Overused.
 A good piece of writing will be successful regardless of the topic.
 However, it is important for students to know that there are certain topics that admissions officers see frequently and should be broached from a unique perspective.
 The “Big Win” essay where students discuss their game-changing moment, “The Torn ACL” or “The Concussion,” or “Why My Summer Camp Means So Much,” are subjects that require a unique approach.